ReedCS2-S20/Lec11-2/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; `[` *capture-list* `] (` *parameter-list* `) -> ` *return-type* `{` *body* `}`

+The `samples` folder contains code examples that I used in my slides.

-If the body changes the variable and objects it captures then (apparently) it needs to include the `mutable` keyword, like
+Incidentally, if the body changes any variables or objects that it captures *by value* (if they are *copy captures*) then it needs to include the `mutable` keyword, like
 so:

 &nbsp;&nbsp;&nbsp;&nbsp; `[` *capture-list* `] (` *parameter-list* `) mutable -> ` *return-type* `{` *body* `}`

-The `samples` folder contains code examples that I used in my slides.
+This makes the "lambda" or "closure" have some hidden state, and its `operation()` will no longer be a `const` method.